What are parliamentary committees?

 Presentation and debate

 Although a committee report may be presented to the House at any time when other business is not being considered, time is reserved on Mondays specifically for the presentation and debate of committee reports and for statements concerning inquiries.
 Time is also reserved on Mondays in the Federation Chamber for the presentation and debate of committee reports.
-Committee reports may also be referred to the Federation Chamber (the House’s second debating chamber) for debate.
+Committee reports may also be referred to the Federation Chamber.

 Except in the case of committees concerned with the administration or procedures of the House itself, committee reports usually recommend government action—for example, the introduction of legislation, a change in administrative procedures or review of policy.
 Such action is the responsibility of the Executive Government rather than the Parliament.

-The Government responds to such committee reports by way of a written statement to the House.
-In recent years it has been government policy to respond to a report within three months of its presentation to the Parliament although it may be longer before a response is provided.
-In 2010 the House passed a resolution requiring the Government to respond to committee reports within six months of their presentation.
+The government responds to such committee reports by way of a written statement to the House.
+In 2010 the House passed a resolution requiring the government to respond to committee reports within six months of their presentation.

 How to find information about committee inquiries

-A list of committees can be found on the Parliament’s website (http://www.aph.gov.au/committees).
-The list links to each committee’s own webpage, which gives information about the committee and the inquiries it is involved in.
+Lists of committees can be found on the Parliament’s website (www.aph.gov.au/committees).
+The lists link to each committee’s own webpage, which gives information about the committee and the inquiries it is involved in.
 The Parliament’s website provides comprehensive information about committees, their current inquiries, schedules of public hearings and other activities, how to prepare a submission, copies of submissions and hearing transcripts, reports, government responses to reports and contact details.

 In recent times, committees have increasingly used social media to enhance public engagement in the inquiry process, including publicising inquiries and committee activities through the ‘About the House’ Twitter and Facebook accounts.